 What We Do

-We use computational and brain science techniques to study the functional architecture of human cognition in
+We use computational and brain science techniques to study the causal neural mechanisms of human cognition

 What We Publish

 Who We Are

 Rob completed his PhD at Vanderbilt University, forwent postdoctoral training, and accepted an appointment at Boston University in 2016, where he is currently the Director of the Cognitive & Clinical Neuroscience Laboratory (Reinhart Lab) and on the faculty in the Departments of Psychological & Brain Sciences and Biomedical Engineering.
 Rob’s research primarily uses electrophysiological measurements of brain activity, computational modeling, noninvasive neuromodulation, and behavioral tasks to investigate the mechanisms of visual perception and cognition in healthy younger and older adults, and people with neuropsychiatric disorders, such as schizophrenia.
 His research includes the development of improved noninvasive neuromodulation methods for the repair of neural and behavioral functions in people with schizophrenia, obsessive-compulsive behaviors, and age-related cognitive impairment.
 Rob is the recipient of federal and private funding (including T32, F31 and R01 mechanisms) and the 2022 Science & PINS Prize for Neuromodulation from the American Association for the Advancement of Science (AAAS).

 Wen is a Postdoctoral Fellow, and her major research interest is aging and memory.
 Wen received her BS from Beijing Normal University and PhD from Peking University.
 Her PhD focused on the neural mechanisms of attentional control, especially how humans ignore distractors based on attentional templates in working memory and long-term memory.
 Her work also involved how high-level factors, such as learning and expectation, modulate the inhibition process.